-- uptake by the gland,
+- Uptake by the gland

-- the mass of the gland.
+- The mass of the gland.

 Radioiodine is effectively administered intravenously, subcutaneously, or orally.
 Radioiodine given subcutaneously is usually found to be effective within six months of treatment.
 Aqueous sodium iodine I-131 used for oral administration is sterilized and then diluted in a syringe with 0.9% sodium chloride for administration under the skin.

 With adequate veterinary care and management, the prognosis for feline hyperthyroidism is generally good.
-Severe cases and untreated cases may prove to be fatal, that's why it's important to consider your options and talk to your veterinarian.
+Severe cases and untreated cases may prove to be fatal, and that's why it's important to consider your options and talk to your veterinarian.

 - Bassert, Joanna M., and Thomas Colville.
 “Clinical Anatomy and Physiology.”
 Laboratory Manual for Veterinary Technicians.
 Missouri: Mosby, 2009.